JamesonThornton/UCB_Data_bootcamp/Moduel_9/README.md

 ## Conclusion
 we can leverage python and SQLAlchemy to interface with SQLite (and presumably a SQL database) to leverage the power of python and pandas to do additional analysis without having to switch between applications.

+1. June weather has warmer weather than December for
+   - max
+   - average
+   - and min
+2. June has less precipitation for
+    - max
+    - mean
+    - and all quartiles